Top 10 Free Hosting Providers for Your React App

 In addition, Back4App enables the startups to host their React app without paying anything with its Free Plan.
 Luckily, this React app hosting platform doesn’t ask for a credit card to proceed with Free Plan.

-The Basic Plan for shared hosting starts from $15/month, and Silver Plan for dedicated hosting begins from $200/month if you pay annually.
+The MVP Plan for shared hosting starts from $15/month, and Dedicated Hosting begins from $400/month if you pay annually.
 Under their ‘Docs’ page, they also especially shared an A-to-Z guide to build, deploy and test React app.

 Backups & Data Recovery — All hosting plans of Back4App give proper backups and data recovery solutions to users.
 Indeed, as a cloud platform, it will keep all of your backups, and you can access them anytime, anywhere.